Azure/aksArc/eval/autodeploy/README.md

 You can optionally adjust **$spName** to a more preferred name for your Service Principal.

+**NOTE** - When running the commands below, ensure you select the subscription on which you are an **owner** in order to create the service principal.

 ```powershell
 # Login to Azure
 Connect-AzAccount

 # Optional - if you wish to switch to a different subscription
 # First, get all available subscriptions as the currently logged in user

 $subList = Get-AzSubscription
 # Display those in a grid, select the chosen subscription, then press OK.
 if (($subList).count -gt 1) {